Bug report #14675

 Revision bf4cf51e

-Added by Nyall Dawson almost 8 years ago
+Added by Nyall Dawson over 8 years ago

 Fix incorrect area calculation for polygon (fix #14675)